tsnellgrove/dark_castle3/doc/to_do.md

 ### Creature Class ###
 ### Switch Classes (button & lever) ###

-More obj Ideas:
-- timers as obj
-- 'warnings' as obj

 More ideas on Creatures:
 - Treat creatures like roving conditional events
 - Wrapper checks for presence of creature in room and checks for conditionals against creature too

 Key Creature Verbs (methods):
 - show, give, attack

+More obj Ideas:
+- timers as obj
+- 'warnings' as obj

+- Burt as an object??
+- How to enable switches and machines to self register for universal scope
+	- EXAMPE: battery powered lamp must track usage even if Burt has dropped it and walked away